ilentt/xmldata/XML_folder_to_product.md

 **Caution:** don't modifies default `<panelstatement>` if you don't clearly understand what you do.
 More detail document at `InDesign/Plugins/products.html#Rueckgabewerte`

 # 5. Create place holder
-The place holder define in `placeholder.xml` we have two type place holder are image ``
+The place holder define in `placeholder.xml` we have may type of place holder.
+But in this tutorial I just introduce two type are image place  `imageframe` and text